steadybit/docs-public/use-steadybit/explorer/landscape.md

 ---
 title: Explorer Landscape
+navTitle: Landscape
 ---

-## Explorer Landscape
+# Explorer Landscape
 The Landscape informs your Chaos Engineering journey by being able to analyze the discovered infrastructure component in more detail.
 You can easily navigate in potential targets and, e.g., search for new experiments that can be used to approach a team or verify whether other components may be affected by a revealed reliability issue.

+## Drill-Down Targets
-When using the Landscape, you have the following capabilities at your hand
+When using the Landscape, you have the following capabilities at your hand to better understand discovered targets

 - **Environment** to define the upper amount of targets that you would like to explore
 - **Filter targets via Query** to include targets you are interested in and exclude all targets that do not match